 Obesity, overweight, underweight, healthy weight, are terms actually defined by a scientific calculation, not just by the opinion you might have of yourself.
 That calculation is called BMI or Body Mass Index.

 You can determine your BMI with this formula: weight (kg)/ height (m2).
-Or, you can use this online tool to calculate it.

 Depending on your BMI result, you will be classified as:

 This does not apply to children, pregnant women or muscular athletes.
 Athletes or bodybuilders have a high BMI because they have an unusually large muscle mass.
 Most of us don’t have to worry about that.

 To manage your weight, you really need to balance two elements: your diet and your physical activity.
 One does not work without the other.
 There is a plethora of diets recommending all kinds of extreme measures such as cutting out all starch or eating proteins only.
 Yes, you might lose weight at first because your calorie intake will be smaller but you will be missing elements important to your body.
 There is also a gazillion miracle diet products on the market but they will not make a difference in the long term.